versionHQ/.github/profile/README.md

 `versionhq` is a Python framework for agent networks that handle complex task automation without human interaction.

-Agents are model-agnostic, and will improve task output, while oprimizing token cost and job latency, by sharing their memory, knowledge base, and RAG tools with other agents in the network.
+Model agnostic agents will handle tasks while collaborating with the members in the network by sharing memories, tools, and knowledge sources.

-###  Agent Network
+###  Multi-Agent Network

 Agents adapt their formation based on task complexity.

 You can specify a desired formation or allow the agents to determine it autonomously (default).